lvterry/writings/angular_tips.md

 ```
 But it does not work.

-Check a radio button will make the row highlighted but checking another radio button won't make the previous highlight disappear, even the radio button inside that is unchecked already.
+Checking a radio button will make the row highlighted but checking another radio button won't make the previous highlight go away.

 I googled a bit but was struggling how to phrase the question.
 Suddenly, from my Chrome dev tools, I saw Angular created nested scopes for `ng-repeat` — each row has its own scope, modifying `selected` in one row won't affect the value of it in other rows.
 I needed the model `selected` on a higher level.
 Luckily, all these scopes have a common parent.
 So instead of saying `ng-model="selected"`, we'll say `ng-model="$parent.selected"`.
 The completed code looks like the following:
 ```html
 <tr ng-repeat="e in employees" ng-class="{ selected: $parent.selected }">
   <td><input type="radio" value="{{ e.name }}" name="employee" ng-model="$parent.selected"></td>